joshsj/joshsj.github.io/source/index.md

 <em title="With Duolingo, I'm getting better every day.">Avec Duolingo, je
 m'améliore tous les jours.</em>

-When I'm not coding, I fiddle with my bike and mechanical keyboards.
+When I'm not coding, I'm tinkering with my bike and mechanical keyboards.
 Most evenings involve cooking and music, and I've followed Formula 1 and the professional CS:GO scene for years.